JohnnyDeepD/Roboracer_Camera_Base/_posts/2026-01-07-Roboracer-BootCamp2026.md

 Rk: 35  more weight on steering to steer less
 Tk: 18 balanced look ahead

-it goes really smooth and fast, no wobble, but it gets in corner too late,
+it goes really smooth and fast, no wobble, but it gets in corner too late, so
+Qk: 5.0   little more weight for correct path
+Rk: 25  little less weight on steering to steer little bit more
+Tk: 23 balanced look ahead little bit more

+it follows path well and curves well but wobbles again, so
+Qk: 2.0   the one with no wobble, yaw 5.0 for less weight on angle, v cost stays 5.5 to have correct velocity
+Rk: 30 little less weight on steering
+Tk: 23 increase look ahead

+wobble is good but late corner, now its my intuition tuning time(look at phone pics)

+little bit of wobble but gets in corner (still bit late but success), balanced code for now,
+Qk: 2.0 the one with no wobble, yaw 7.0 for less weight on angle, v cost stays 5.5 to have correct velocity
+Rk: 30 little less weight on steering
+Tk: 18 balanced look ahead

+still could not get into second corner and has little wobble, but we are out of battery.
+We will come back!